 New Worker General Orientation must be completed by all employees at the University of Manitoba.
 Please visit the Environmental Health and Safety Office's New Worker General Orientation to complete this training.

-Workplace Diversity Questionnaire for New Faculty and Staff
+Workplace Diversity Self-Declaration for New Faculty and Staff

 Employee Self Service (ESS) is located within the university’s secure JUMP internet portal.
 Simply log into JUMP, using your personal login and password.
 Once you are in JUMP, click on the Staff tab then click on the link titled “Employee Self-Service”.